TitanPlayz100/pseudohuman/README.md

 - [ ] add anon accounts

 # Changelog
+## 3/3
+- finally fixed username faking vulnerability by encrypting the username in the localStorage
+- Also fixed answers from previous rounds showing up in other rounds
+- Found a new LLM that is free and can replace chatGPT

 ## 9/1
 - refactored game logic to fix odd connection issues and make it look cleaner
 - also made disconnecting work properly